BallotReady/api-documentation/README.md

 ## Elected Officials API  <a name="elected_officials"></a>

 This API, when given an address OR a (latitude, longitude) pair will return the office holders (also known as elected officials) for the given location.
+Note: the endpoint has a dash in it `office-holders` and not an underscore.

 **Parameters:**
 * address - Address (Required, OR lat/lng is required)